Traditional Chinese Medicine

 History of Traditional Chinese Medicine

 Hung-Di Nei-Jing (Yellow Emperor's Canon of Internal Medicine) is the first book written about Traditional Chinese Medicine and is the oldest known medical textbook in the world (written between 800 BC and 200BC).
-Many Traditional Chinese Medicine books have been written over the years, but the Hung-Di Nei-Jing still remains as the true foundations of Traditional Chinese Medicine.
+Many Traditional Chinese Medicine books have been written over the years, but the Hung-Di Nei-Jing still remains as the true foundations for Traditional Chinese Medicine.

 Terms Used in Chinese Medicine

-Qi, the 5 elements, and Yin/Yang are terms that are commonly used in Traditional Chinese Medicine.
+Qi, the 5 elements, and Yin/Yang are terms commonly used in Traditional Chinese Medicine.
 If you have any questions, send us a message or book an appointment with a Doctor of Chinese Medicine in Calgary.

 Qi

-The 5 Elements
+The Five Elements

 Yin & Yang